 The internet is full of lists showing the benefits of bitters.
 Bitters are known to stem sugar cravings, balance appetite, promote cleansing, strengthen the liver, and moderate digestion.
 Among all of these lists, it’s the subject of appetite that seems to get garbled.

-Bitter Herbs actually do both: Promote and Curb Appetite
+Bitter Herbs Promote AND Curb Appetite

 When it comes to appetite the matter of bitters seems unresolved.
 Do digestive bitters stimulate appetite, or do they suppress appetite?
 This happens to be a rare case where the real answer seems to actually be that they do both.

-Bitter Herbs Dual Impact on Appetite
+Bitter Herbs Dual Impact On Appetite